njmcode/nidc2021-textadv/README.md

 ## Usable items and other game logic

-The engine has no built-in commands or logic for making items useful.
-However, the author can easily define their own commands, logic, puzzles, and traps using the engine.
+The engine has no built-in commands for using items, but authors can easily add their own, along with logic for how items behave.

 ### Location triggers

-A simple example is to make something happen if the player enters a location in possession of a certain item.
-A location's `onGoTo` callback can be used to perform logic when the player moves around.
+Something may happen if the player enters a location while holding a certain item.

+A location's `onGoTo` callback can be used for this purpose.

 ```javascript
 const entryway = () => ({